Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/sdk-quickstart-spell-check.md

 ## <a name="create-and-initialize-the-application"></a>Criar e inicializar a aplicação

-1. Crie uma nova C# solução de console no Visual Studio.
-Em seguida, adicione a seguinte instrução `using`.
+1. Crie C# uma nova solução de consola no Estúdio Visual.
+Em seguida, adicione a seguinte declaração `using`.

     ```csharp
     using System;